DataDog/sirun/README.md

   intermediary process.
 Note that subprocesses will not be measured via the kernel, but they can still use Statsd.
 To send metrics to Statsd from inside this process, send them to `udp://localhost:$SIRUN_STATSD_PORT`.
+* **`service`**: A command to start a process to be run alongside your test process.
+This is for, for example, running a web service for your program to call out to, or a load-generating tool for your program.
+It should generally be used in conjunction with `setup`, which can be used to determine whether the `service` process is ready.
+There is no retry logic.
+After the test run has completed, the process will be sent a SIGKILL.
 * **`setup`**: A command to run _before_ the test.
 Use this to ensure the availability of services, or retrieve some last-minute dependencies.
 This can be formatted the same way as `run`.
 It will be run repeatedly at 1 second